TheDrBee/oSCILLAtor/README.md

 Script: [List.js](./js/List.js).

+### Nat Type
+The [NatType smart contract](./contracts/NatType.scilla) shows an example for the builtin ADT `Nat`.
+It implements a counter that can be increased and decreased, but is floored at 0.
+The 'Nat' type is an implementation of the "Peano numbers" and "Peano Axioms" that lead to the natural numbers 0, 1, 2, ...
+The examples show how to
+- get the first Peano number `Zero` by initializing the `field counter` to it
+- get the next Peano number using `Succ` (see `transition Increase()`)
+- get the previous Peano number using `nat_prev` from `NatUtils` (note that 0 has no precessor), see `transition DecreaseFlooredAtZero()`
+- get the natural number (as a `Uint32`) out of a Peano number using `nat_to_int` from `NatUtils`, see `procedure EmitCounterAsNumber()`.
+Compare the `field counter` in the contract's state to the `counter_value` emitted in the event!

 ### Option Type
 The [Option smart contract](./contracts/Option.scilla) shows how to
 - create the empty option type using `None` constructor